meganlavengood/instruments-class/docs/_posts/2025-11-19-final-project.md

 -   Please make sure I have access to all necessary material to understand your paper (video/audio clips, transcriptions, etc.).

 ### Final Paper grading rubric

+Feedback will be uploaded to your `homework submit` folder.

 <table id="final-paper" class="two-header-columns tablesaw tablesaw-stack" data-tablesaw-mode="stack">
 <thead>